 We have not registered any of our outstanding shares of common stock under U.S. federal or state securities laws and all of our outstanding shares are restricted securities for purposes of Rule 144 under the Securities Act.
-As of January 27, 2012, 1,178,398 shares of our common stock could be sold by our existing stockholders who are not affiliates of our company without restrictions under U.S. federal securities laws pursuant to Rule 144.
-In addition, beginning 90 days after the effective date of this registration statement, under Rule 144 as in effect on the date this registration statement is filed with the SEC, a person who is not one of our affiliates at any time during the three months preceding a sale, and who has beneficially owned shares of our common stock for at least six months, would be entitled to sell an unlimited number of shares of our common stock provided current public information about us is available and, after owning such shares for at least one year, would be entitled to sell an unlimited number of shares of our common stock without restriction.
-Beginning 90 days after the date of this effective date of this registration statement, under Rule 144 as in effect on the date this registration statement is filed with the SEC, our affiliates who have beneficially owned shares of our common stock for at least six months would be entitled to sell an unlimited number of shares sin effect on the date this registration statement is filed with the SEC, our affiliates who have beneficially owned shares of our common stock for at least six months would be entitled to sell within any three-month period a number of shares that does not exceed the greater of:
+As of February 8, 2012, 2,836,355 shares of our common stock could be sold by our existing stockholders who are not affiliates of our company without restrictions under U.S. federal securities laws pursuant to Rule 144.
+In addition, beginning 90 days after the effective date of this registration statement, under Rule 144 as in effect on the date this registration statement is filed with the SEC, a person who is not one of our affiliates at any time during the three months preceding a sale, and who has beneficially owned shares of our common stock for at least six months, would be entitled to sell an unlimited number of shares of our common stock without restriction.
+Beginning 90 days after the date of this effective date of this registration statement, under Rule 144 as in effect on the date this registration statement is filed with the SEC, our affiliates who have beneficially owned shares of our common stock for at least six months would be entitled to sell within any three-month period a number of shares that does not exceed the greater of: